-Over the years, Don has served in several key critic roles, including Deputy Critic for Foreign Affairs and International Development, and previously as Critic for Health, International Trade, Citizenship and Immigration, Multiculturalism, and Public Safety and National Security.
+Over the years, Don has held several key critic roles, including Deputy Critic for Foreign Affairs and International Development, and previously as Critic for Health, International Trade, Citizenship and Immigration, Multiculturalism, and Public Safety and National Security.

 Don has been a very active parliamentarian and a hard-working local representative.